Dyanniza/DevFundamentals/README.md

 # DevFundamentals
-DevFundamental Java - OOP- and mores
+DevFundamental Java - OOP- and more